 For importing Kadence Starter Templates, you will need to install the Kadence Starter Templates plugin after installing the theme.

-Currently, the theme offers around 30 starter templates to choose from.
+Currently, Kadence free theme offers around 46 starter templates to start with.

-Few Starter Templates can only be downloaded once you have bought Kadence Pro.
+Another 34 Starter Templates can only be downloaded once you have bought either one of the Kadence bundle.

 All these Kadence website examples are readily available to download as an entire site or just a single page.

-The concept I’ve liked about Kadence Starter Templates is that they’ve given you options to customize the font and colors of a demo site before importing.
+The concept I’ve liked about Kadence starter sites is that they’ve given you options to customize the font and colors of a demo site before importing.

 Finally, also allowing you to download a single page or an entire site.
 How flexible this gets for anyone who’d like to download a starter template but adjust his/her own brand colors and fonts.
 All in a single click.